itsankit070/Newz-app/README.md

-# Newz-app
+# Newz-App
-This is a news appwhich shows news on dynamic changes
+# Newz-App This is a news app which helps us in getting recent news from news api and the layout is very simple and interactive.